tikoehle/pytorch_conda_jupyterhub/nvidia_cuda.md

 sudo apt upgrade
 ```

-To freeze the nvidia-driver to a particulat version, so
+To freeze the nvidia-driver to a particular version, do

 ```
 sudo apt-mark hold nvidia-graphics-drivers-<version>